MicrosoftDocs/cloud-adoption-framework/docs/govern/build-cloud-governance-team.md

 - *Select a small team*.
 Pick a small team to encourage agility and quicker decision-making.

-- *Select a diverse team.* The team should consist of individuals from different areas of the organization.
+- *Select a diverse team*.
+The team should consist of individuals from different areas of the organization.
 Consider including IT operations, security, finance, software development, cloud architecture, processes, and compliance.

 - *Define team members’ responsibilities*.
 Define roles and responsibilities within your cloud governance team.
 Tailor them to your organization's size, complexity, and cloud maturity.
-Key areas of responsibility include cloud governance lead, cloud architecture, cloud security, cloud compliance, and cloud finance.
+Key areas of responsibility include the cloud governance lead, cloud architecture, cloud security, cloud compliance, and cloud finance.

 ## Define the authority of the cloud governance team

 Empower the cloud governance team to implement and oversee cloud governance.
 The goal is to ensure the cloud governance team has the legitimacy and support required to achieve the organization's cloud governance objectives.
 To define the authority of the team, follow these recommendations:

-- *Secure executive sponsorship.* Gain support from and report to a named executive, such as the CIO or CTO, to support the cloud governance initiative.
+- *Secure executive sponsorship*.
+Gain support from and report to a named executive, such as the CIO or CTO, to support the cloud governance initiative.
 The executive sponsor serves as a point of escalation for challenges and helps align cloud governance with business goals.

-- *Establish authority levels.* The executive sponsor should grant the team the authority to define cloud governance policies and take corrective measures for noncompliance.
+- *Establish authority levels*.
+The executive sponsor should grant the team the authority to define cloud governance policies and take corrective measures for noncompliance.

-- *Communicate authority.* The executive sponsor should communicate to the entire organization the governance team’s authority and the importance of adhering to governance policies they create.
+- *Communicate authority*.
+The executive sponsor should communicate to the entire organization the governance team’s authority and the importance of adhering to governance policies they create.

 ## Define the scope of the cloud governance team

 Establish the boundaries of the cloud governance team’s responsibility.
 The goal is to clarify areas of responsibility so the cloud governance team can focus on their defined functions.
 To define the scope, follow these recommendations:

-- *Define relationship with other teams.* Clearly define the cloud governance team’s authority over cloud resources, services, and policies.
+- *Define their relationship with other teams*.
+Clearly define the cloud governance team’s authority over cloud resources, services, and policies.
 Avoid conflict and overlapping responsibility with other teams.

-- *Use a RACI matrix.* Use a Responsibility Assignment Matrix (RACI Matrix) to delineate roles and responsibilities within the cloud governance framework.
-See the [example cloud governance RACI matrix](#example-cloud-governance-raci-matrix).
+- *Use a RACI matrix*.
+Use a responsibility assignment matrix, often called a RACI matrix, to delineate roles and responsibilities within the cloud governance framework.

 ## Example cloud governance RACI matrix